foolin/tigo/README.md

 method.
 All the handlers registered via `Router.Use()` will also be called in advance.
 By default, the following two handlers are registered with `Router.NotFound()`:

-* `routing.MethodNotAllowedHandler`: a handler that sends an `Allow` HTTP header indicating the allowed HTTP methods for a requested URL
+* `tigo.MethodNotAllowedHandler`: a handler that sends an `Allow` HTTP header indicating the allowed HTTP methods for a requested URL
-* `routing.NotFoundHandler`: a handler triggering 404 HTTP error
+* `tigo.NotFoundHandler`: a handler triggering 404 HTTP error